petrik33/petrik33/README.md

 on the [Faculty of Applied Mathematics and Computer Science](https://fpmi.bsu.by/en/main.aspx).
 I am also a part of the indie game development team [Thirty Three Infinities or TTI Studio](https://thirty-three-infinities.itch.io/)

-My biggest passion now is front-end development.

 Here I share:

 * 🚀 My Personal Projects
 * :mortar_board: Student Works
 * 🎮 Source Code of our Games

 ## 🌐 Socials: